Your browser is out of date

 Your doctor will check your valve during your regular follow-up visits.

 Discuss this with your doctor.
 He or she can help you decide what activities are safe for you.

-If you need an MRI, tell your doctor that you have a Medtronic TAVR heart valve.
-Not doing so could result in injury or death.
+If you need an MRI, tell your doctor that you have a Medtronic heart valve, as they will need to make changes before going through with your scan.